How does your credit file affect you?

 Why is Lowell showing on my credit file?

-When Lowell purchase a debt from the original company, the debt is ‘assigned’ to us.
-A formal Notice of Assignment letter is sent to you to explain this and, from that point, we take over the reporting duty to the CRAs.
+When Lowell purchases a debt from the original company, the debt is ‘assigned’ to us.
+A formal Notice of Assignment letter is sent to you to explain this, and from that point, we take over the reporting duty to the CRAs.
 We are then responsible for accurately showing who that account is owned by and reporting payment information monthly.

 This is for both accounts that have or haven’t defaulted.
 If your account hadn’t defaulted with the original company when we purchased it and you continue to not make payments to us, we’re responsible for reporting the arrears for that account on your credit file.
 If we send you a default notice letter to let you know your account might default because of missed payments and you don’t respond, we may also apply a default to your account.